Remote Education Provision

 If your child is at home in term time due to Covid-19, and they are well enough to work, you can access home learning through BGfL 365 which can be accessed below help continue their education.
 The associated guide takes you through the steps to log into the BGfL 365 website and access the work.
 There are also guides for how to upload your child’s work and use J2PDF if you are unable to print any of the work for your child.

-Once you have confirmed that you accept our Blended Learning Policy and you and your child will follow the online etiquette, your child will be added to the channels to be invited to worship and their class’s sessions.
+Once you have confirmed that you accept our Remote Learning Policy and you and your child will follow the online etiquette, your child will be added to the channels to be invited to worship and their class’s sessions.
 This guide explains how you can join our live assemblies to worship if your child is isolating at home, or to watch them receive certificates or birthday candles when they are in school.
 You can join live teaching sessions (when available) in the same way.

 - BGfL 365 Login